jordanlewis/jordanlewis.github.com/source/_posts/2012-05-01-pfds-section-2-dot-2.markdown

 Okasaki's set interface contains two methods, `insert` and `member`.
-Similar to the generic stack trait implementation that I wrote about [last time]({{root_url}}/blog/2012/01/31/abstract-generic-collections-section-2-dot-1-redux/) , we can easily create this interface as a generic trait in Scala.
+Similar to the generic stack trait implementation that I wrote about [last time]({{root_url}}/blog/2012/01/31/abstract-generic-collections-section-2-dot-1-redux/) , it's easy to create this interface as a generic trait in Scala.

 {% gist 2565386 %}